webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 ```

 One chunk group with the `main` name created (`main` is the default name for an entry point).
 This chunk group contains `./index.js` module.
-As the parser handles imports inside `./index.js` new modules add into this chunk.
+As the parser handles imports inside `./index.js` new modules are added into this chunk.

 Another example: